 ‘Victory is what Nigerians want’ – Okorowanta blasts Super Eagles performance against Cameroon

-Tarila Okorowanta has lashed out at the performance of the Nigeria national team against Cameroon in an international friendly in Austria.
+Tarila Okorowanta has lashed out at the performance of the Nigeria national team against Cameroon following their two international friendlies in Austria.

-The Super Eagles failed to win any of their doubleheaders with the Indomitable Lions, losing the first outing before playing a draw in the second.
+The Super Eagles failed to win either of the matches in the doubleheader against the Indomitable Lions, losing the first outing 1-0 before playing out a 0-0 draw in the second.

-Nigeria coach Gernot Rohr has blamed the not-too impressive performances on the players that withdrew from the game.
+Nigeria coach Gernot Rohr has largely blamed the not-too impressive performances on the number of players who withdrew from the game.

 Editors' Picks

-Okorowanta believed the Super Eagles should have won the games and Rohr should have relied on his experienced players against the Indomitable Lions.
+Okorowanta believes the Super Eagles should have won the games and Rohr should have relied on his experienced players against the Indomitable Lions.

 “For us not to win any of the games with Cameroon is not good.
-I think the coach is trying to test some players in this match,” Okorowanta told Goal.
+I think the coach is trying to test some players in these matches,” Okorowanta told Goal.

 “You are supposed to pick the best for Cameroon.
 You cannot underrate any team.
 Football has changed.